 Does NativeScript support Right to Left (RTL) scripts like Hebrew, Arabic or Urdu?

 Yes.
 NativeScript supports Right to Left scripts.
 For an example with images, take a look at Rachid Al Khayyat's application to help Syrian refugees in France, developed in NativeScript+Firebase.

 For issues with the NativeScript framework, please use the NativeScript GitHub.

-For support from the community, please use Slack Overflow and tag your question with NativeScript.
+For support from the community, please use the NativeScript community support forum.

 To chat with the NativeScript community, join our Slack NativeScript Community channel.

 Does NativeScript offer Enterprise or professional paid support?